-Manual (PQIM).
-A paper copy of the manual is available by calling Customer Care.
-The manual is available online at mvphealthcare.com.
-MVP updates its clinical guidelines at least every two years unless required annually or as sources are updated.
-Participating Providers are encouraged to check the PQIM periodically for updates and changes.
-Guideline updates also are published in MVP's Healthy Practices newsletter.
+Manual (PQIM) located online at myphealthcare.com.
+A paper copy of the PQIM is available by calling Customer Care Center.
+The manual is available online at myphealthcare.com.
+MVP updates clinical practice and preventative

-MVP's guidelines are not intended to replace the Participating Provider's clinical judgment in the management of any condition or disease.
-They are educational guidelines to assist in the delivery of good medical care.
+MVP's clinical practice and preventative care guidelines are not intended to replace the Participating Provider's clinical judgment in the management of any condition or disease.
+Guidelines are educational to assist and support in the delivery of quality medical care.
 Treatment decisions are left to the discretion of the Participating Provider.